diem/dip/dips/dip-8.md

 The first one (pre-approval) may be canceled by each side (buyer or seller). a reasonable scenario is when a consumer wishes to cancel a subscription (buyer cancel) or asks a merchant app to remove the user wallet from the list of payment methods (seller cancel).

-The second (authorization) could be canceled only by the biller (merchant) as it holds a guarantee to get funds if requested.
+The second (authorization) could be canceled only by the biller (merchant) as it holds a guarantee of funds availability if requested.
 This has no reason to be canceled by the buyer. a request for such cancellation from the buyer should be rejected.